icbi-lab/immune_deconvolution_benchmark/README.md

 # Benchmarking methods for estimating immune cell abundance from bulk RNA-sequencing data

-Sturm, G. and Aneichyk T. *Manuscript in preparation.*
+Sturm, Finotello et al. *Manuscript in preparation.*

 The source code in this project can be used to reproduce the results described in the paper.
 Additionally, the pipeline can be easily